-If checked, changes are applied immediately to the Preview window image.
+If checked, changes or enhancements are applied immediately to the Preview window image (for both Overview and Prescan images).
 If unchecked, changes are seen only after you close the AIC dialog box.

 F. AIC drop-down menu

 This contains custom and other settings you have created for the particular AIC tool shown.
 This corresponds to the AIC drop-down menu in the Settings window.